Tom-Paye/vision_based_robot_evasion/README.md

   - Justify the safety of the strategy

 4th goal: fetch robot positions
-  - set up the docker environment for the RT kernel
-  - use codin's controller to connect to the robot
+  - use Curdin's controller to connect to the robot
   - read position values from the franka broadcasters
   - reconstruct accurate robot geometry and volume